Inayat-C/Barebones-WordPress-Boilerplate-Theme/README.md

 ## Get Started

-Run `npm init` to install all the required dependancies to the theme.
+Run `npm install` to install all the required dependancies to the theme.
 Then run `gulp watch` to begin watching your `SASS` and `JS` files.
-You may need to also run `npm gulp install` if `gulp watch` throws an error.

 You can now start building your WordPress theme!
 Any changes you make to your SASS files will be compiled to CSS when you save the `style.scss` file.
 The JS files all live in the `assets/js/build/` directory and compiles to `scripts.min.js` in the `assets/js/` directory.